 Card et al. (2022) contain publication and citation data for over 40,000 economists over time.
 This allows us to construct dynamically evolving CVs for all economists in our sample.
 For each author and year, we observe the number of publications in each of 36 journals (see Appendix Table A1 for the complete list of journals) and the number of citations in each of the top-5 journals.
-Authors are included starting from the year of their first publication, up to 11 years after their last publication or upon their death.4
+In this dataset we observe the titles of publications (but not the abstracts), as well as the coauthors in each of the publications (but not institutional affiliations).
+This dataset also includes the identification of gender of all authors, as described in detail in Figure 1 Online Appendix at Card et al. (2020) and validated as shown in Online Appendix A1 at Card et al. (2022).
+Authors are included starting from the year of their first publication, up to 11 years after their last publication or upon their death.